PerlStalker/perlstalker.vuser.org/source/_posts/2014-06-03-importing-ical-into-org-mode.markdown

 Johansson that prevents ical2org.pl from syncing old events.
 I set the default to two weeks in the past.
 To get the old behavior set `$syncweeksback` to 0.

+*Update 2016-02-03*: Thanks to gr4nchio for a fix for recurring events.